rdkit/laplaciannb/README.md

 This classifier is ideal for binary/boolean data, using only the indices of positive bits for efficient prediction.
 The algorithm was first implemented in Pipeline Pilot and KNIME.

+The package also includes comprehensive utilities for converting RDKit molecular fingerprints to sklearn-compatible formats.

 ---

 ## 🚀 Features